mpetuska/klip/README.md

    scope and given id) will be read and used for assertions.
 2. When the actual value changes, tests will fail since they do not match previous klip.
 In such cases inspect the differences and if everything is as expected, re-run test(s) with klip updates enabled.
-This is done by either passing a gradle prop `./gradlew test -Pklip.update` or setting an environment variable `KLIP_UPDATE=true ./gradlew test`.
+This is done by either passing a gradle prop `./gradlew test -Pklip.update`, setting an environment variable `KLIP_UPDATE=true ./gradlew test` or running update task `./gradlew klipUpdate`.

 # Modules
 * `:library:klip-core` - main runtime library